sergenes/llms_alternatives/README.md

 # llms_alternatives
-Source code for the posts/articles on OpenAI alternatives is ready for production.
+Source code for the posts/articles on OpenAI API alternatives that is ready for production.